T-Ralph/mental_health_survey_api/README.md

 ```

 ### Usage
-Submit a survey: Send a POST request to `/surveys` with JSON data in the format:
+To submit a survey, send a POST request to `http://localhost:3000/surveys` with JSON data in this format:
 ```json
 {
   "survey": {